 McCormick, whose trial continues, denies the three counts of fraud against him.

-Watch Vice's new four-part documentary "In Saddam's Shadow."
+Watch Vice's four-part documentary "In Saddam's Shadow."